qianboyan/python/README.txt

-first python repository in GitHub
+first python repository in GitHub with try